-Place all ingredients except oil into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
+Place all ingredients with generous seasoning, except oil, into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
 Don’t over-mix.
 Roll into balls using a heaped kitchen tablespoon (about 2.5cm in diameter).
 You should have 16 all up.

-Using the same pan, turn heat to medium/low, then add oil to the pan; add onion and garlic and stir until onion is transparent.
+Add oil to a large, stainless steel pan over medium heat then add onion and garlic and stir until onion is transparent.
 Add butter until hot then add flour and stir for a minute or so.
 Add 1 cup prepared hot stock, stirring to pick up the bits on the base of the pan.
-Allow to reduce a bit, simmering for a minute or two, then add mustard and Worcestershire sauce, stirring to combine then add sour cream and simmer until thickened – add the remaining 1/4 cup of stock if you feel it’s too thick.
-Add in meatballs and simmer for a few minutes to cook completely and heat through.
+Allow to reduce a bit, simmering for a minute or two, then add mustard and Worcestershire sauce, stirring to combine then add sour cream and seasoning and simmer until thickened – add the remaining 1/4 cup of stock if you feel it’s too thick.
+Add in meatballs and simmer for a few minutes to heat through.

 Take off pan, add parsley and stir through.